Pan Tadeusz: Plot

 Father Robak meets with the Judge and scolds him for the incident at the Castle.
 He reminds the Judge that his brother, Jacek, wanted him to make peace with the Horeszkos to atone for his murder of the Pantler.
 For that purpose, Jacek arranged for Zosia to be raised by the Soplicas and intended for her to marry Tadeusz, to bring the two conflicted houses together.
-Father Robak also speaks about Napoleonic armies soon arriving in Lithuania, urging that Poles should unite to fight against the Russians, rather than fight each other in petty disputes.
+Father Robak also speaks about Napoleonic armies soon arriving in Lithuania, urging that everyone should unite to fight against the Russians, rather than fight each other in petty disputes.
 The Judge is enthusiastic about fighting against the Russians but claims that the Count, being younger, should be the first to apologize.

-The impoverished nobles of the land gather on Gerwazy's call.
+The petty nobility of the land gather on Gerwazy's call.
 They argue among themselves about organizing an uprising against the Russian forces occupying the land and news about the Napoleonic army, which they heard from Father Robak.
 Gerwazy convinces them that the Soplicas are the enemy within which should be dealt with first.

 The Count soon arrives at the Soplicas' manor and takes the family hostage with the help of his new supporters.
 However, the next day, Russian troops stationing nearby, intervene and arrest the Count's followers, including Gerwazy.
-The Russian are commanded by Major Płut, who is actually a Pole who made a career in the Russian army.
+The Russians are commanded by Major Płut, who is actually a Pole who made a career in the Imperial Russian Army.
 The second in command is Captain Ryków, a Russian sympathetic to the Poles.
 The Judge tries to convince Major Płut that the whole matter is just a quarrel between two neighbours and claims that he doesn't bring any complaints against the Count.
 Płut however considers the Count's supporters to be rebels.
 The Judge reluctantly accepts the Russians at his house, where, on the advice of Father Robak he gets them drunk, while Robak frees the arrested nobles.
 The fight breaks out when Major Płut makes drunken advances on Telimena and Tadeusz punches him in her defense.
 During the battle, Father Robak saves the Count's and Gerwazy's life, getting seriously wounded in the process.
 Captain Ryków ultimately surrenders the battle after suffering serious losses to the Poles, while Major Płut disappears.